andbararm/KIT_T2G-B-H_LITE-CMSIS-Network-Driver/README.md

 this is work in progress ...

-Activating the VIO driver from the BSP 1.1 adds a define RTE_VIO_KIT_T2G-B-H_LITE, which gived compilation warnings.
+Activating the VIO driver from the BSP 1.1 adds a define RTE_VIO_KIT_T2G-B-H_LITE, which gives compilation warnings.

 There are separate board layers for each core.
 There is a common Device Configurator project used in the board layers.
 It contains also the EMAC and PHY drivers (maybe not great, but works for me)

-About the differnt projects:
+About the different projects:

 1) CM0pBoot
 - runs on the Cortex-M0p core